LLM Debate Benchmark: Adversarial Multi-Turn Argument Under Opposition

 Judging

 Each completed debate is intended to be judged by a three-model panel.
-The raw judge outputs are retained, then parsed into structured winner, margin, and diagnostic rubric fields.
-The rubric sub-scores are useful diagnostics, but the main published ranking comes from the final side-swapped matchup outcome, not from directly averaging rubric categories into the leaderboard.
+Judges pick a winner, estimate the margin, and score a few diagnostic qualities.
+Those diagnostic sub-scores are useful for interpretation, but the main ranking comes from who won the side-swapped matchup, not from averaging rubric categories into the leaderboard.
 Panels are constructed from three distinct model families and, when feasible, avoid same-family judges against the debaters.

 Limits and caveats

-• It uses LLM judges, not human judges, though the design reduces noise with side swaps, multiple judges, stored raw outputs, and agreement diagnostics.
+- It uses LLM judges, not human judges, though the design reduces noise with side swaps, multiple judges, saved judge decisions, and agreement checks.

-• Some models are affected meaningfully by availability and content-filter behavior, which is why operational reliability is tracked alongside quality.
+- Some models are affected meaningfully by availability and content-filter behavior, which is why reliability is tracked alongside quality.

-• Debate is only one capability slice.
+- Debate is only one way to evaluate a model.
 It is a rich one, but it is not the whole story about model usefulness.

 Taken together, this benchmark measures which models currently look strongest at sustained, adversarial, multi-turn argumentation under this setup.

-The qualitative-comparison layer adds a curated set of transcript-driven writeups on top of the scored results.
-It focuses on strong side-swapped head-to-head pairs, combining a deterministic transcript-and-judge report with matchup summaries and a cross-pair synthesis.
+The qualitative readings add a curated set of transcript-driven writeups on top of the scored results.
+They focus on strong side-swapped head-to-head pairs, combining close reads of the debates with matchup summaries and a comparison across pairs.

 Claude Opus 4.7 stands out in that set for repeatedly narrowing each debate to one clean decision point and then closing on it.
 Against GPT-5.4, Gemini, Grok, and Kimi, the recurring pattern is early hinge selection followed by strong pressure conversion: "commitment versus silence" on support-lifespan labeling, upstream influence versus reactive alternatives on worker board seats, EMTALA-style administrability on clinicians refusing care, and what actually counts as diversification in Gulf-state development.